-Transport for NSW, in partnership with Regional Roads Victoria, is continuing the restoration of Barham Koondrook Bridge over the Murray River.
-The NSW and Victorian Governments are funding essential maintenance work to ensure the bridge will continue to meet current vehicle loads and volumes, as well as the growing needs of the local and travelling community into the future.
+Transport for NSW, in partnership with Regional Roads Victoria, is continuing to maintain Barham Koondrook Bridge over the Murray River to ensure the bridge continues to meet current vehicle loads and volumes, as well as the growing needs of the local and travelling community into the future.

 Project team recreate photo from 1904

-The 1904 photo was taken a month before the official opening of the bridge.
+The 1904 photo was taken a month before the official opening of the bridge in 2018.

 You can compare the old and new photos on this page.

-Transport for NSW has been restoring the historic lift span bridge since April 2012.
-The work has included mechanical repairs to the lift span and replacing the NSW approach span.
+Transport for NSW carried out a major restoration project on the the historic lift span bridge between April 2012 and December 2018.
+Work included mechanical repairs to the lift span and replacing the NSW approach span.

-This restoration work is ensuring the bridge will continue to meet current vehicle loads and volumes, as well as the growing needs of the local and travelling community into the future.
+This restoration work ensured the bridge would continue to meet current vehicle loads and volumes, as well as the growing needs of the local and travelling community into the future.
 Without this work, restrictions such as load limits would have to be imposed, restricting accessibility across the river.

 The Barham Koondrook Bridge is one of the oldest lift span bridges on the Murray River.
 It is listed on the NSW State Heritage register and has to be retained for its heritage value.

-The review of environmental factors was displayed for community comment in March 2016 and a submissions report completed.
+The review of environmental factors into the restoration project was displayed for community comment in March 2016 and a submissions report completed.

 The restoration of the Barham Koondrook Bridge was modified to include: